 Then it occurred to me.
 Maybe, just maybe, “The Sacred Place Where Life Begins” isn’t just one spot on Earth.
 Maybe it’s every spot where strangers connect, however briefly, about what really matters.

 Now that I’m home, I follow Gabe on Facebook.
 He just posted this, from the Oglala Sioux leader Crazy Horse:

 "The Native nation shall rise again, and it shall be a blessing for a sick world; a world filled with broken promises, selfishness and separations; a world longing for light again."

-I hope what I learned will have an impact, too, on readers here in South Carolina.
+Perhaps, vicariously, they'll also shift the perspective of readers here in South Carolina.
 Please bone up right away on the connection between South Carolina and the Refuge.
 Then ask our federal officials to take a stand.